When is the deadline for applications?

 No. All letters should be submitted via the application system.
 Please let your recommenders know that they will receive a link via email and will be asked to upload the letter for you into the Rackham application.

 What is the recommended length of a writing sample?

-While we have no fixed requirements, please limit your writing sample to 7,000 words.
+While we have no fixed requirements, please limit your writing sample to 8,000 words (inclusive of notes).
 We recommend that you send us an example of your philosophical writing at its very best since our admissions process places heavy emphasis on the quality of writing samples.

 Do I need to send the Philosophy Department an official transcript?

 Official transcripts should be sent directly to the Rackham Graduate School, not to the department.